Harnessing the Power of SPL Classes in PHP: A Deep Dive with Practical Scenarios

 Scenario:

-In an ecommerce platform, you might want to maintain a list of recently viewed products, allowing users to navigate forwards and backwards through their viewing history.
+Maintaining a list of recently viewed products allows users to navigate forwards and backwards through their viewing history on an e-commerce platform.

 Example: Navigating Recently Viewed Products